perladvent/perldotcom/content/legacy/_pub_2001_09_04_tiedhash.md

 **<span id="item_CLEAR">CLEAR</span>**

-This method is called when the user clears the whole hash (usually by asigning an empty list to the hash).
+This method is called when the user clears the whole hash (usually by assigning an empty list to the hash).
 It is passed a reference to the tied object.

 **<span id="item_EXISTS">EXISTS</span>**